Oral Corticosteroid

 - Medications used to reduce the activity of your body’s immune system such as Cyclosporin or Tacrolimus

 Inform your doctor if you are on any other medications.
-This includes prescription medications or over-the-counter medications, including vitamins, minerals, Chinese supplements and herbal products.
+This includes prescription medications or over-the-counter medications, including supplements, traditional medications and herbal remedies.

 If your doctor has advised you to take a low salt diet, follow the dietary instructions strictly.
 This helps to prevent excessive water retention.